 About the club

-All the regional events are run by local organisers who rope in friends, relatives and others to steward and help make the day a success.
-We expect over 2000 entries in this season's eighty plus championship events.
+All the regional events are run by volunteer local organisers who rope in friends, relatives and others to steward and help make the day a success.
+We expect over 2000 entries in this season's 120 plus championship qualifier events.

-If you'd like to support indoor carriage driving, please join the Indoor Horse Driving Trials Club.
+If you'd like to support indoor carriage driving, please join the Indoor Carriage Driving Club.
 You don't have to be a carriage driver (although you must be a member in order to compete).
-You'll get regular news throughout the season too and membership's only £25.00!
+You'll get regular news throughout the season too and membership's only £30.00!

-There are three phases; paces and precision; cones; obstacles.
+There are three phases; precision and paces; cones; obstacles.

 Each phase is scored separately and the winner of each class is the person with the lowest combined score.